jtv/libpqxx/BUILDING-cmake.md

 * `-DSKIP_BUILD_TEST=on` skips compiling libpqxx's tests.
 * `-DBUILD_SHARED_LIBS=on` to build a shared library.
 * `-DBUILD_SHARED_LIBS=off` to build a static library.
-* `-DBUILD_DOC=on` to build documentation.
 * `-DINSTALL_TEST=on` to install test executor binary.

 On Windows, I recommend building libpqxx as a shared library and bundling it with your application.
 On other platforms I would prefer a static library.

-Building the documentation requires some tools to be installed.
-It takes at least Doxygen, but there's no list of requirements.
-The way to get this set up is to just try it and see what it's missing.

 ### Generators